Rademacher distribution: Tomaszewski’s conjecture

 For example, when $a_1 = a_2 = \cdots = a_n = 1/\sqrt{n}$, one gets the following bound, first shown by Van Zuijlen.

 The bound is sharp and better than that which can be derived from the normal distribution (approximately Pr > 0.31).

 Applications

 The Rademacher distribution has been used in bootstrapping.
+See Chapter 17 of Testing Statistical Hypotheses for example.

+The distribution is particularly useful in high-dimensional statistics.

 The Rademacher distribution can be used to show that normally distributed and uncorrelated does not imply independent.

 Random vectors with components sampled independently from the Rademacher distribution are useful for various stochastic approximations, for example: